Fuji Rock Festival: 2022

 Other major acts include: Syd, Awich, Dawes, Arlo Parks, Mogwai, Elephant Gym, and Hanaregumi.
 Many artists were forced to cancel their appearances due to contracting COVID-19 or other artist circumstances, including Black Pumas and Fontaines D.C..

 2021

-The festival was announced to be held from August 20 until 22 and the for the first time, the festival only included domestic artists due to the COVID-19 pandemic.
+The festival was announced to be held from August 20 until 22 and, for the first time, the festival only included domestic artists due to the COVID-19 pandemic.
 The headline acts were Radwimps, King Gnu and Denki Groove.